 When the weather gets warmer, lots of us pack up the car and head out and about.
-But when you add in a dog, travelling in summer gets trickier.
-Is it OK to leave your dog in the car while you run a few errands?
-The answer is always ‘no’ – our Head Vet Sean is here to explain why.
+But can you leave your dog in the car?
+The answer is always ‘no’.
+Head Vet Sean explains why.

 Can I leave my dog in the car?

-Dogs can get heatstroke in 15 minutes – even if you park in the shade, wind the windows down, and leave a bowl of water.
-Remember, what’s comfortable for you can still be dangerously warm for your fur-covered friend.
+Dogs can get heatstroke in 15 minutes.
+Even if you park in the shade, wind the windows down, and leave a bowl of water.
+What’s comfortable for you can still be dangerously warm for dogs.
 If they don’t get heatstroke, being in an uncomfortably hot space is still likely to leave your dog anxious and distressed.
 It’s really not worth the risk.

 How can I tell if my dog has heatstroke?